Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

 Depending on the clause type, the output signals from the crossbar array are evaluated by the circuits (3) of Fig.~\ref{fig:klimaXOR}.
 These circuits indicate whether a clause is violated and provide the input signals for the subsequent make and break value computations.
 For XOR clauses, a low-resolution analog-to-digital converter~(ADC) with $\log_2(k)$ bits, where $k$ is the maximum number of literals, performs a parity check using the least-significant bit~(LSB).
 The LSB is provided as input for the break value computation, as it indicates whether the clause is currently satisfied and can be broken by flipping one of its member variables.
 Conversely, an inversion of the LSB is given as input for the make value computation.
 For CNF clause evaluations, two comparators~\cite{pedretti2025solvingSAT} determine if the number of true literals is 0 (for the make value) or 1 (for the break value).
 The outputs of these comparators are used as input for make and break computations.

 The make and break values are computed via a crossbar array (4) that is the transpose of (2).
 After applying the input signals to the rows, the output signals from related pairs of columns are added to derive the make and break values for each variable.
 To calculate the break values for CNF clauses, the column outputs are additionally multiplied with the variable configuration using pass transistors to identify true literals.
 Adding the make and break values from XOR and CNF clauses provides the input signals for the subsequent gradient computation (5).
-Here, a Gaussian white noise signal $\sigma$ generated by a pseudo-random number generator (PRNG) in conjunction with an array of digital-to-analog converters (DAC) is added to the make value, and the make and break values are subtracted using differential amplifiers to calculate the gradient for each variable.
+Here, a Gaussian white noise signal $\sigma$ generated by a pseudo-random number generator (PRNG) in conjunction with an array of digital-to-analog converters (DAC) is added to the make value, and the break values are subtracted from the make values using differential amplifiers to calculate the gradient for each variable.
 Finally, a winner-takes-all (WTA) circuit identifies the variable with the highest gradient (6) and the output signal is used to update the register state using XOR gates (7).

-Crucially, the crossbar arrays in Fig.~\ref{fig:klimaXOR} enable parallel gradient computations for both the CNF and XOR clauses.
-XOR and CNF clauses can be evaluated using the same array, which allows for an area-efficient design.
-As with other IMC concepts, a key advantage is that computation speed is primarily limited by the propagation speed of the analog signals in the array, such that all gradients can be computed within just a few clock cycles~\cite{pedretti2025solvingSAT, bhattacharya2024computing}.
-Moreover, the crossbar can implement a number of literals per clause equal to the number of variables, hence supporting highly complex clauses.
+Crucially, the relative simplicity of WalkSAT-XNF enables us to map every computational step to an equivalent analog circuit, enabling rapid continuous computation.
+As with other IMC concepts~\cite{pedretti2025solvingSAT, bhattacharya2024computing}, the crossbar arrays in Fig.~\ref{fig:klimaXOR} enable parallel gradient computations for both the CNF and XOR clauses within a single clock cycle.
+Performing an entire operation of WalkSAT-XNF is achieved within just three clock cycles, without the need for a complex control system, while also circumventing frequent time-intensive communication with external co-processors or memory systems.
+Both XOR and CNF clauses can be evaluated using the same array, allowing for an area-efficient design.
+Moreover, the crossbar array can implement a number of literals per clause that is equal to the number of variables, hence supporting highly complex clauses common in industry workloads.

-\subsection{Experimental demonstration using RRAM crossbar arrays}
+\subsection{Experimental Demonstration Using RRAM Crossbar Arrays}